-Adeptia Integration Suite provides rich workflow capability that allows companies to take their manual business processes and convert them into functional workflows that can be tracked, monitored and automated based on specific business rules.
+Adeptia Solution provides rich workflow capability that allows companies to take their manual business processes and convert them into functional workflows that can be tracked, monitored and automated based on specific business rules.
 Adeptia leverages its expertise in Business Process Management (BPM) technology to help companies take a process-centric approach to IT to solve critical business problems quickly and easily.

 Now let’s get started with our first example.